jjmschofield/GoCook/README.md

 This project isn't really anything serious - it exists largely for the author to learn Go.

-The backlog for the project can be found [Trello](https://trello.com/b/UFt1f8nB/gocook).
+The backlog for the project can be found on [Trello](https://trello.com/b/UFt1f8nB/gocook).

 ## Getting Started